minitecnia/RFclasiator/README.md

 ### With Jupyter Notebook

-Go to notebook folder and:
-Open RFTraining.ipynb to train models.
-Open NClasiator.ipynb for predicting signals with noise.
+Go to notebook folder and open NClasiator.ipynb for predicting signals with noise.

 ### With python